-One thing I’m really proud about KlientBoost is that our strategies and tactics work for literally any business.
+One thing about KlientBoost that makes me especially proud is that our strategies and tactics work for literally any business.
 We attract a variety of different businesses.

 Not much more to add here, just wanted to give ourselves a high five ✋.

 Since you’ve successfully made it through my ramblings, it’s time for a new perspective.
 Here’s our VP of Client Services, Kim Fitkin, to share her perspective on our progress!

 Hi – I’m the VP of Client Services here at KlientBoost, Kim Fitkin.
 A lot of people consider me the mama general of the KB office as I head up our account managers, our CRO managers, and all their clients relationships.